ANALYSIS-Coronavirus to drive European airline industry shakeout

 The MAX grounding, after two deadly crashes, has cushioned Ryanair against a downturn by leaving fewer seats to fill, O'Leary acknowledged.
 But, with an eye on the long term, "I would prefer not to be cushioned," he added.
 Mid-sized carriers such as Portugal's TAP, Alitalia and SAS are "not in a great leverage situation" and could succumb, Bernstein analyst Daniel Roeska said.

 Sweden's SAS is taking "strong measures" to rein in costs with reduced timetables, temporary layoffs and a hiring freeze, a spokeswoman said.
-TAP had no immediate comment.
+TAP, which was partially privatised in 2015, said recent cost-cutting and debt rescheduling would allow "better management of its treasury position".
 Alitalia, which has received 1.3 billion euros ($1.5 billion) in state loans since filing for bankruptcy in 2017, suspended most of its Milan operations on Sunday as the government locked down large areas of northern Italy.
 The company did not address questions about its liquidity situation.

 'NO BAILOUTS' Even if the crisis threatens larger airlines, few would expect an Air France-KLM or a Lufthansa to be allowed to fail by their governments.
 But large carriers are warning against state support for smaller rivals.